NFL Results And Standings - UrduPoint

 NFL Results And Standings

-Los Angeles, (UrduPoint / Pakistan Point News - 25th Oct, 2022 ) :results and standings on Monday in the National Football League: Chicago 33 New England 14 Played Sunday: Miami 16 Pittsburgh 10 Atlanta 17 Cincinnati 35 Detroit 6 Dallas 24 Indianapolis 10 Tennessee 19 Green Bay 21 Washington 23 Tampa Bay 3 Carolina 21 New York Giants 23 Jacksonville 17 Cleveland 20 Baltimore 23 New York Jets 16 Denver 9 Houston 20 Las Vegas 38 Seattle 37 Los Angeles Chargers 23 Kansas City 44 San Francisco 23 Played Thursday New Orleans 34 Arizona 42 Standings (w l t pct pf pa) American Football Conference East Buffalo 5 1 0 .833 176 81 N.Y.
+Los Angeles, (UrduPoint / Pakistan Point News - 28th Oct, 2022 ) :results and standings on Thursday in the National Football League: Baltimore 27 Tampa Bay 22 Playing Sunday Denver v Jacksonville at London Carolina at Atlanta Chicago at Dallas Miami at Detroit Arizona at Minnesota Las Vegas at New Orleans New England at New York Jets Pittsburgh at Philadelphia Tennessee at Houston Washington at Indianapolis San Francisco at Los Angeles Rams New York Giants at Seattle Green Bay at Buffalo Playing Monday Cincinnati at Cleveland Standings (w l t pct pf pa) American Football Conference East Buffalo 5 1 0 .833 176 81 N.Y.

 286 168 186 South Tennessee 4 2 0 .667 115 128 Indianapolis 3 3 1 .500 113 140 Jacksonville 2 5 0 .286 155 137 Houston 1 4 1 .250 106 137 West Kansas City 5 2 0 .714 223 172 L.A.